Zeus-Moose/Zeus-Moose.github.io/content/about.md

 ---
+title: About
-title: I love combining technology and creativity
+page_title: I love combining technology and creativity
 description: I make websites, web-apps, and am passionate about bringing web technologies into the real world.
 ---